Monster Hunter (film): Accolades

 It received a nomination at the 19th Visual Effects Society Awards, in the category Outstanding Effects Simulations in a Photoreal Feature.

 Future

-In November 2020, Anderson talked about a possible sequel saying "There are hundreds of monsters [in the game].
+In November 2020, Paul W. S. Anderson talked about a possible sequel saying "There are hundreds of monsters [in the game].
 I can only use five or six of them in the movie.
 So it's a big, fun world that I think we've only just started to scratch the surface of."
-Jovovich added to the discussion saying "Definitely, we would love to make another one.
-Hopefully, people are going to love it because I know Paul would love to make a sequel.
+Milla Jovovich added to the discussion saying "Definitely, we would love to make another one.
+Hopefully, people are going to love it because I know Paul [W. S. Anderson] would love to make a sequel.
 I mean, he's already writing something."